lehmasve/LocalPredictability/README.md

 # Local Predictability in High Dimensions

-This repository contains the source code for the paper **Local Predictability in High Dimensions** by [Adämmer, Lehmann and Schüssler (2024)](https://dx.doi.org/10.2139/ssrn.4342487).
+This repository contains the source code for the paper **Local Predictability in High Dimensions** by [Adämmer, Lehmann and Schüssler (2025)](https://doi.org/10.1080/07350015.2025.2526424).

 The forecasting method introduced in the paper is available through our R-Package [hdflex](https://github.com/lehmasve/hdflex).
-Please remember to cite the paper when using the code from this repository or our forecasting method.
+If you use the code or the forecasting method provided in this repository, please cite the associated paper [see Citation](#citation).

 ## Prerequisites